-With the recent opening of Canada's 43rd Parliament, we expect to dedicate our time and resources over the 2020-21 fiscal year to reporting on the state of the nation's finances, the government's economic and budgetary projections, and cost estimates for proposals under Parliament's jurisdiction.
-We plan to provide in-depth analysis on a range of subjects, including carbon pricing, the cost of establishing a dental care plan for uninsured Canadians and high-speed rail.
+In the 2023-24 fiscal year, we will continue to report on the state of the nation's finances, the government's economic and budgetary projections, and we'll provide cost estimates for proposals under Parliament's jurisdiction.
+We plan to provide in-depth analysis on a range of subjects, including environmental issues, immigration, defence, and healthcare.